IonicaBizauKitchen/squire/README.md

 		<td>walk</td>
 		<td>Function</td>
 		<td>
-			A function that will recursively iterate through all of the directory's subdirectories, calling a callback for each one. i.e.:
+			A function that will synchronously, recursively iterate through all of the directory's subdirectories, calling a callback for each one. i.e.:

 			<code>app.walk (directory) -> # Do something with each directory.</code>
 		</td>